 Consider a rhombus ABCD, having two diagonals, i.e. AC & BD.

 - Step 1: Find the length of diagonal 1, i.e. d1.
-It is the distance between A and C. The diagonals of a rhombus are perpendicular to each other making 4 right triangles when they intersect each other at the center of the rhombus.
+It is the distance between A and C. The diagonals of a rhombus are perpendicular to each other making 4 right triangles when they intersect each other at the centre of the rhombus.

 Step 2: Find the length of diagonal 2, i.e. d2 which is the distance between B and D.